Jeroenvanwely/Reinforcement-Learning-Reproducible-research-assignment/README.md

   - The majority of the code is taken from another source.
 For more details check the comments at the top of the file.

 - models.py
-  - Contains the code for the Sarsa algorithms.
+  - Contains the code for the Sarsa algorithm.
   - Contains the code for the Expected Sarsa algorithm.

 - policies.py